Balinese art

-Recent history
+Recent History

-Prior to the 1920s, Balinese traditional paintings were mainly found what is now known as the Kamasan or Wayang style.
-These are visual presentation of narratives, especially of the Hindu-Javanese epics——the Ramayana and Mahabharata——as well as a number of indigenous stories, such as the Malat, depicting Panji narratives and the Brayut story.
+Before the 1920s, Balinese traditional paintings were mainly found in what is now known as the Kamasan or Wayang style.
+These are visual presentations of narratives, especially of the Hindu-Javanese epics——the Ramayana and Mahabharata——as well as several indigenous stories, such as the Malat, depicting Panji narratives and the Brayut story.

 These two-dimensional drawings are traditionally drawn on cloth or bark paper (Ulantaga or daluwang paper), and sometimes on wood, with natural dyes.
-The colouring is limited to available natural dyes: red from volcanic rocks, ochre, blue from indigo, and black from soot.
+The coloring is limited to available natural dyes: red from volcanic rocks, ochre, blue from indigo, and black from soot.
 In addition, the rendering of the figures and ornamentations must follow strictly prescribed rules, since they are mostly produced for religious articles and temple hangings.
 These paintings are produced collaboratively, and therefore mostly anonymously.

 There were many experiments with new types of art by Balinese from the late nineteenth century onwards.
 These experiments were stimulated by access to new materials (western paper and imported inks and paint), and by the 1930s, new tourist markets stimulated many young Balinese to be involved in new types of art.

-In the 1920s, with the arrival of many western artists, Bali became an artist enclave (as Tahiti was for Paul Gauguin) for avant-garde artists such as Walter Spies (German), Rudolf Bonnet (Dutch), Adrien-Jean Le Mayeur (Belgian), Arie Smit (Dutch), Theo Meier (Swiss) and Donald Friend (Australian) in more recent years.
-Most of these western artists had very little influence on the Balinese until the post-World War Two period, although some accounts over-emphasise the western presence at the expense of recognising Balinese creativity.
+In the 1920s, with the arrival of many Western artists, Bali became an artist enclave (as Tahiti was for Paul Gauguin) for avant-garde artists such as Walter Spies (German), Rudolf Bonnet (Dutch), Adrien-Jean Le Mayeur (Belgian), Arie Smit (Dutch), Theo Meier (Swiss) and Donald Friend (Australian) in more recent years.
+Most of these Western artists had very little influence on the Balinese until the post-World War Two period, although some accounts over-emphasize the Western presence at the expense of recognizing Balinese creativity.

 On his first visit to Bali in 1930, the Mexican artist Miguel Covarrubias noted that local paintings served primarily religious or ceremonial functions.
 They were used as decorative cloths to be hung in temples and important houses, or as calendars to determine children's horoscopes.
 Yet within a few years, he found the art form had undergone a "liberating revolution."
 Where they had once been severely restricted by subject (mainly episodes from Hindu mythology) and style, Balinese artists began to produce scenes from rural life.
 These painters had developed increasing individuality.